ahapke/gibpss/README.md

 The downloadable archive contains a copy of the GNU General Public License version 3 in file License.txt.
 You can also obtain a copy at http://www.gnu.org/licenses/.

 ## Citation
-A manuscript about GIbPSs is in preparation.
-For now, please cite GIbPSs as follows:
+Please cite GIbPSs as follows:

-Hapke, A. (2015) GIbPSs: GIbPSs version 1.0.1.
-Available from https://github.com/ahapke/gibpss.
+Hapke A, Thiele D (2016) GIbPSs: a toolkit for fast and accurate analyses of genotyping-by-sequencing data without a reference genome.
+Molecular Ecology Resources. doi: 10.1111/1755-0998.12510

 ## Contact
 Andreas Hapke, Johannes Gutenberg University Mainz, Institute of Anthropology, Anselm-Franz-von-Benzel-Weg 7, D-55099 Mainz, Germany, ahapke2@gmail.com.